 "Then the devil leaveth him; and behold, angels came and ministered unto him" (Matt.
 4:11).

 First, there is suffering, and then there is comfort.
-This applies to us today the same way.
-It is indeed a battle to fight against the lust of the flesh, the lust of the eyes, and the pride of life, but we must do it if we want to save our souls and abide with God forever (1 John 2:15-17).
+This applies to us today in the same way.
+It is a battle to fight against the lust of the flesh, the lust of the eyes, and the pride of life, but we must do it if we want to save our souls and abide with God forever (1 John 2:15-17).
 Let us also not grow "weary" in doing good (Gal.
 6:9).
 Remember that we shall enter His "rest" later (Heb.
 4:1-10).

 "And when the devil had completed every temptation, he departed from him for a season."
 (Luke 4:13)